navinranjan7/navinranjan7.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 # About Me

 Hi, I’m a **PhD student in Electrical and Computer Engineering (ECE)** at the Rochester Institute of Technology, working with [Dr. Andreas Savakis](https://www.rit.edu/directory/axseec-andreas-savakis) in the Vision & Image Processing Lab.
-My research is focused on developing efficient Vision Transformers for downstream tasks tailored for edge devices or resource-constrained environments.
-I specialize on a model compression and optimization techniques, including explainability-drive quantization and mixed-precision bit-allocation strategy, under constraints such as model size, bit operations, and latency.
+My research focuses on developing **efficient and scalable Vision Transformers (ViTs)** for downstream tasks optimized for edge devices and resource-constrained environments.
+I specialize in model compression and optimization techniques, including explainability-driven quantization and mixed-precision bit allocation to ensure models meet constraints such as size, computational cost, and latency.

 Research Interests
 ======